ape-apatchett/lfs-arctic-browning/README.md

 - Figure 2.
 Effects of Vegetation and Status on plant group cover and species diversity
 - Table S4.
 Pairwise differences of GLMMs for vegetation cover for Vegetation × Status

+### browning_gasflux

+- Table S5.
+Pairwise differences of GLMMs for 2021 NEE, GPP, and CH4 for vegetation type x health status
+- Figure 3.
+CO2 and CH4 fluxes by Vegetation and Status measured in late summer 2021.